Food labelling for consumers

 Food irradiation is the process of exposing food to a controlled amount of energy called "ionizing radiation."
 Ionizing radiation can penetrate food, killing microorganisms without raising the temperature of the food significantly.

 The CFIA enforces Canada's allergen labelling laws and works with associations, distributors, food manufacturers and importers to ensure complete and appropriate allergen labelling of all foods.

-There have been three major consultations since 1993 in Canada on the labelling of novel foods derived from genetic engineering.
+There have been 3 major consultations since 1993 in Canada on the labelling of novel foods derived from genetic engineering.
 Based on these consultations, a set of guidelines were developed.

 Oral allergy syndrome is an allergic reaction to certain proteins in fruit, vegetables and nuts.
 This condition is called "oral allergy syndrome" because it usually affects the mouth and throat.

 As a consumer, you may want to know when you're buying food that has been grown in Canada or made in Canada.
 That's why the food labels "Product of Canada" and "Made in Canada" are so important.